 The Engaging Leaders Program helps students develop and strengthen their leadership skills.
 Whether you have past leadership experience or are looking for new opportunities, the Engaging Leaders Program will meet your individual needs.
-You'll participate in dynamic activities designed to help you form your own personal Leadership Philosophy, which is a great tool to help guide your decisions
+Participants will learn from weekly guest facilitators as well as from their peers' experiences.
+The program is designed to reinforce leadership concepts in the sessions through collaborative conversations, activities and experiential learning, video clips and more.